AreyanR/ML-Agents-Racing-Simulation/README.md

 - **Behavior Optimization**:
   Agents learned to navigate more efficiently with each training iteration, adapting to the environment and refining their strategies.
 - **Team Training Advantage**:
-  Initially, the project only had one agent.
-Adding a second agent introduced competition, which accelerated the training process by encouraging both agents to learn faster and adopt diverse strategies.
+  Initially, the project had only one agent, which took about 7 hours to learn how to walk and reach the goal line.
+However, adding a second agent introduced competition, significantly accelerating the training process and reducing the time to around 3 hours.
+This competitive dynamic encouraged faster learning and the development of more diverse strategies.

 ## Media
 [Trained Agents Demo](https://drive.google.com/file/d/1fzPdLlhJZcMVbY1OmpAedB2_hmkmz6jU/view?usp=sharing)